apache/openwhisk/docs/metrics.md

 Aggregate metrics for inflight activations.

 * `openwhisk.histogram.loadbalancer<controllerId>_activationsInflight_count` (histogram) - Records the number of activations being worked upon for a given controller.
 As a histogram it would give a distribution of inflight activation count within a flush interval.
-* `openwhisk.histogram.loadbalancer<controllerId>_memoryInflight_count` (histogram) - Records the amount of RAM memory in use for in flight activations.
-This is not actual runtime memory but the memory specified per action limits.
+* `openwhisk.histogram.loadbalancer<controllerId>_memory<invokerType>Inflight_count` (histogram) - Records the amount of RAM memory in use for in flight activations.
+This is not actual runtime memory but the memory specified per action limits. **invokerType** defines whether it is a managed or a blackbox invoker.

+Metrics below are for current memory capacity

+* `openwhisk.histogram.loadbalancer_totalCapacity<invokerType>_count` (histogram) - Current memory capacity for all usable managed and blackbox invokers, total user memory in shard managed by controller. **invokerType** defines whether it is a managed or a blackbox invoker.

 Metrics below are captured within load balancer